Readless

 When should I upgrade from Feedly Free to Pro?

-Upgrade when source cap pressure, search friction, or manual triage time starts costing more than the plan itself.
-A simple rule: if paid features save at least 20% of your weekly reading-management time, the upgrade is usually justified.
+Upgrade when source-cap pressure, search friction, or manual triage time costs more than the $6/month Pro subscription.
+A practical rule: if paid features save at least 20% of your weekly reading-management time, the upgrade pays for itself.
+Run a 7-day usage test to verify before committing.

 Is Feedly cheaper than Inoreader in 2026?